rcy0228/azure-spring-cloud-training/02-build-a-simple-spring-boot-microservice/README.md

     cd ..
    ```

-   > Note: When the control is stuck during the deployment process, you can press enter to make the process run in backgorund and proceed to next steps to access the endpoint.
-This is because control will be checking for the available port to host the endpoint.
+   > Note: When the control is stuck during the deployment process, you can press enter to make the process run in background and proceed to the next steps to access the endpoint.
+This is because the control will be checking for the available port to host the endpoint.

-   > Note: In somecases you may face an issue that the project build failure due to **Port already in use** , then you can terminate the process which is running in the port by running the below given commands in Command Prompt.
+   > Note: In some cases, you may face an issue that the project builds failure due to **Port already in use** , then you can terminate the process which is running in the port by running the below given commands in Command Prompt.
 After terminating the process, you need to re-run the Step-1 commands of Task-3 in Git Bash.

    ```bash
    netstat  -ano  |  findstr  < Enter Port Number >